phantomstudios/folder-stack/README.md

 - `DIR` - The directory to watch.
 - `MAX_IMAGES` - How many images to request.
 Default 10.
 - `POLL_INTERVAL` - How often should the frontend look for updates.
 Default 5 seconds.
+- `RETRY_INTERVAL` - How frequently should the frontend retry polling on failure.
 - `FILE_EXTENSION` - The filetypes supported.
 Default `png`.
 - `FILE_MIME` - The file mime type.
 Default `image/png`.
 - `SHOW_TITLE` - If the title should be overlaid.
 Default `false`.